SwampThingPaul/EcoDataViz/README.md

 <a name="20190709"></a>
 ### 2019-07-09 (Arctic Sea Ice Volume)

 Using the Pan-Arctic Ice Ocean Modeling and Assimilation System ([PIOMAS](http://psc.apl.uw.edu/research/projects/projections-of-an-ice-diminished-arctic-ocean/)) data you can explore sea-ice thickness and volume changes throughout the years.
+Data used in this instance is located in the ["Data"](./Data/20190709/) folder.

 <img src="./Plots/png/20190709_ArcticIce.png" align="center" width = "70%"/>